A Guide to Fine-Tuning FunctionGemma

 Source: Google Developers Blog

-In the world of Agentic AI, the ability to call tools is what translates natural language into executable software actions.
-Last month, we released FunctionGemma, a specialized version of our Gemma 3 270M model explicitly fine‑tuned for function calling.
-It is designed for developers building fast and cost‑effective agents that translate natural language into executable API actions.
+In the world of Agentic AI, the ability to call tools translates natural language into executable software actions.
+Last month we released FunctionGemma, a specialized version of our Gemma 3 270M model explicitly fine‑tuned for function calling.
+It is designed for developers building fast and cost‑effective agents that turn natural language into executable API actions.

 Specific applications often require specialist models.
-In this post, we demonstrate how to fine‑tune FunctionGemma to handle tool‑selection ambiguity—when a model must choose between one or more seemingly similar functions to call.
+In this post we demonstrate how to fine‑tune FunctionGemma to handle tool‑selection ambiguity—situations where a model must choose between one or more seemingly similar functions to call.
 We also introduce the FunctionGemma Tuning Lab, a demo tool that makes this process accessible without writing a single line of training code.

 Why Fine‑Tune for Tool Calling?

-If FunctionGemma already supports tool calling, why is fine‑tuning necessary?
+If FunctionGemma already supports tool calling, why is fine‑tuning still useful?

-The answer lies in context and policy.
-A generic model doesn’t know your business rules.
-Common use cases for fine‑tuning include:
+The answer lies in context and policy—a generic model doesn’t know your business rules.
+Common reasons to fine‑tune include:

-• Resolving selection ambiguity – When a user asks, “What is the travel policy?”, a base model might default to a Google search.
-An enterprise model, however, should search the internal knowledge base.
+A user might ask, “What is the travel policy?”
+A base model could default to a public Google search, whereas an enterprise‑specific model should query the internal knowledge base.

-• Ultra‑specialization – Train a model to master niche tasks or proprietary formats not found in public data, such as handling domain‑specific mobile actions (e.g., controlling device features) or parsing internal APIs to construct highly complex regulatory reports.
+Train the model to master niche tasks or proprietary formats that aren’t present in public data, such as handling domain‑specific mobile actions (e.g., controlling device features) or parsing internal APIs to generate complex regulatory reports.

-• Model distillation – Use a large model to generate synthetic training data, then fine‑tune a smaller, faster model to run that specific workflow efficiently.
+Use a large model to generate synthetic training data, then fine‑tune a smaller, faster model to execute that workflow efficiently.

 The Challenge

-When asked “What are the best practices for writing a simple recursive function in Python?” a generic model defaults to Google.
+• Generic query: “What are the best practices for writing a simple recursive function in Python?” → should use Google.

 The Solution

-The dataset is split into training and testing sets.
-Keeping the test set separate lets us evaluate the model on unseen data, ensuring it learns the underlying routing logic rather than merely memorising examples.
+2. Train‑test split – We keep a test set separate to evaluate on unseen data, ensuring the model learns routing logic rather than memorising examples.

-How you split your data is just as important as the data itself.
+How you split the data is as important as the data itself.

 from datasets import load_dataset